-To keep your child healthy, he or she should receive the recommended childhood vaccines or immunizations.
+To keep your child healthy, he or she should get the recommended childhood vaccines.
 Many vaccines are given in a series of doses over a certain period of time.
 To be protected, your child needs each dose at the right time.
 Vaccines may cause mild side effects.
 Talk with your healthcare provider about the risks and benefits of vaccines.
-Also talk to your provider about any missed vaccines.
+Also talk with your provider about any missed vaccines.
 Your child will need catch-up vaccines for complete protection.

-Hepatitis B (HepB).
-Hepatitis B is caused by a virus that can damage the to the liver.
+Hepatitis B is caused by a virus that can damage the liver.
 Some people may later develop liver cancer or liver failure.
-The HepB vaccination schedule is usually given in 3 doses: soon after birth, at age 1 to 2 months, and at age 6 to 18 months.
+The HepB vaccine is usually given in 3 doses: soon after birth, at age 1 to 2 months, and at age 6 to 18 months.

-Rotavirus (RV).
 Rotavirus disease is caused by the rotavirus.
-The illness involves severe vomiting and diarrhea in young children, and can lead to severe dehydration.
-Children often need to be hospitalized.
-The rotavirus vaccine is given in 3 doses: ages 2 months, 4 months, and 6 months.
+The illness causes severe vomiting and diarrhea in young children.
+It can lead to severe dehydration.
+Children often need to be treated in the hospital.
+The rotavirus vaccine is given in 3 doses: at ages 2 months, 4 months, and 6 months.

-Inactivated polio (IPV).
 Polio is caused by a virus.
 It can cause permanent paralysis of the muscles, including the muscles that control breathing.
-Polio can also cause death.
-The polio vaccine is given in 4 doses: ages 2 months, 4 months, 6 through 18 months, and 4 through 6 years.
+Polio can also be fatal.
+The polio vaccine is given in 4 doses: at ages 2 months, 4 months, 6 through 18 months, and 4 through 6 years.

-Infants, children, and adults traveling to countries where polio is still active, and staying for more than 4 weeks, should get age-appropriate polio vaccines or a polio booster within 12 months before travel..
+Infants, children, and adults who travel to countries where polio is still active and stay for more than 4 weeks should get a polio vaccine or a polio booster within 12 months before travel.

 Measles causes fever and a rash.
 It can also cause hearing loss, brain damage, or death.

-Human papilloma virus (HPV).
 Genital HPV infection is a sexually transmitted disease (STD) caused by a virus.
-Infection with certain types of the virus can result in genital warts and/or cervical, vaginal, or vulvar cancers in women.
+Infection with certain types of the virus can cause genital warts.
+They can also cause cervical, vaginal, or vulvar cancers in women.
 For the vaccine to work, it should be given in late childhood.
 The vaccine is given in 3 doses: